All Episodes

 He is always the one talking optimism.

-Listen to the story.
+Listen to this story.

-President Clinton was often mocked for his declarations that he still believed in a place called hope.
+President Clinton was often mocked for his declarations that he still believed in a place called Hope.

-It's hard to think of areas in which the Bush administration has raised the nation's hopes and met them.
+Other than a few special interest programs, it's hard to think of areas in which the Bush administration has raised the nation's hopes and met them.

-This president has instead tried to focus the American people on the fear of terrorism, for which there is no cure, only bad choices or something worse.
+This president has instead tried to focus the American people on the fear of terrorism for which there is no cure, only bad choices or something worse.

 For as long as whole regions of the world simmer in resentment and tyranny, prone to ideologies that feed hatred, excuse murder, violence will gather and multiply in destructive power and cross the most defended borders and raise a mortal threat.